Many law students and young lawyers are fascinated by the idea of working in IP law.

 Unfortunately, practicing IP law is nothing like discussing what is copyrightable and what is an inventive step in a patent claim in a classroom in law college.

 I have met many young lawyers who joined some IP law firm after graduation out of this misconception and then were disillusioned within months.
-They leave after some time,
+They leave after some time, disappointed as their reality does not match with what they had imagined.

 However, IP law is truly an amazing area of practice if you have the right expectations and you prepare for success.
 You have to understand that all IP jobs are not the same, and you have to pick the right ones.
 You also have to prepare yourself to get that job that you really want to land.